-Having said that many times users get confused as to which software is supposed to be used when.
-My point being, it is advisable to educate ourselves about the software features to be able to use them as per our requirement.
-So let’s start understanding their features first and then list out a good number of comparisons between them so that next time there is no possible confusion, hopefully.
+Having said that, many times, users get confused as to which software is supposed to be used when.
+My point is that it is advisable to educate ourselves about the software features to use them as per our requirement.
+So let’s start understanding their features first and then list out a good number of comparisons between them so that hopefully, next time, there is no possible confusion.

 What are Inkscape and GIMP?

 It is graphic design software.
 Its main purpose is to create vector graphics.
 It’s an alternative to Photoshop Illustrator and Adobe Corel Draw.
 It is freely available online.
 It bags the GPU (General Public Usage) license, which makes it available almost anywhere.

 Here is an image of Inkscape UI extracted from the internet.